So what is domestic violence?

 At Coventry Haven we support Women and their children experiencing all forms of domestic violence and abuse including Forced Marriage, honour based violence and FGM (Female genital mutilation)

 Domestic violence is abuse or violence between people who are, or have been, in an intimate relationship.
 Most violence is perpetrated by men towards women, but it can also be perpetrated by women towards men, or between partners in same sex relationships.
-At Coventry Haven, we support women who are experiencing domestic violence, regardless of the gender of their partner.
+At Coventry Haven, we support women and their children who are experiencing domestic violence, regardless of the gender of their partner.